krmaxwell/hunting-tutorial-preso/shmoocon-cfp.md

 Kyle has presented at many conferences including DEF CON, Black Hat, various SANS conferences, and BSides across the US.

-Scott has presented to the National Security Council on matters of species survival.
+Scott has presented at ShmooCon (in 2007), SummerCon, GFIRST, BayThreat, ArchCon, multiple BSides conferences, as well as events for Facebook & OpenDNS.

 == Proceedings ==